matthewashley1/Test-Webpages/Simple Calculator/Readme.md

 #Simple-Calculator

-This is a repository for a simple calculator I built in HTML.
+This is a webpage for a simple calculator I built in HTML.
 The purpose of this program was to learn operators in JavaScript.
 Also there was a focus on learning CSS and responsive design in HTML.